gdbooks/3DCollisions/Chapter6/frustum.md

 }
 ```

 All tests should pass before moving on to the next section.

+Sidenote, [This Article](http://www.flipcode.com/archives/Frustum_Culling.shtml) is generally considered the go-to resource on frsutum culling.